A Distributed Titles Book

-In 68 poems, Kentucky writer Frank X Walker expertly melds autobiography, political commentary, and literary allusions into a devastatingly beautiful journey through the real “Affrilachia”— a word Walker created to render visible the lives of the African-Americans who call the rural and Appalachian South home.
+In this collection of sixty-eight poems, Kentucky writer Frank X Walker continues the personal poetic writing of his bestselling debut collection, Affrilachia.
+In Black Box, he expertly melds autobiography, political commentary, and literary allusions into a devastatingly beautiful journey through the real “Affrilachia”—a word Walker created to render visible the lives of the African Americans who call the rural and Appalachian South home.
 Written with passion, clarity, and emotional honesty, the poems in Black Box illuminate profound experiences at the intersection of race, love, social justice, family, identity and place.

 Published in 2005 by Old Cove Press

-Frank X Walker is a native of Danville, Kentucky, and associate professor of English at the University of Kentucky.
-He was appointed Kentucky Poet Laureate, 2013–2014 by Governor Steve Beshear.
-A founding member of the Affrilachian Poets, he created the word “Affrilachia” to help make visible the black experience in the Appalachian South.
-He is the author of five poetry collections: Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →
+Frank X Walker is a native of Danville, Kentucky, and professor of English at the University of Kentucky.
+A former Kentucky poet laureate, he is founding member of the Affrilachian Poets.
+Walker created the word Affrilachia to help make visible the Black experience in the Appalachian South.
+He is the author of many poetry volumes, including Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →